Pardot vs. Marketing Cloud: Key Differences

 |Licensing/add-on products:||Pardot is comprehensive, however, some advanced features (analytics, AI-enabled features) are likely to be add-ons.||Marketing Cloud is sold in modules.
 Check which marketing channels, capabilities, and reporting will be included in your account before you purchase.|

 |Integration with the Salesforce platform:||Aligned with Sales Cloud.
 This means that Pardot ‘talks’ to many of the standard Salesforce objects (Leads, Contacts, Opportunities).
 Pardot took it a step further to now use the same Campaigns as you do in the Pardot app.
 Other marketing objects are now built on the core platform (eg. emails, landing pages).
 Some of your Pardot database still exists off-platform.||Salesforce Marketing Cloud is not built on the core Salesforce platform; instead, connectors are used to sync data bidirectionally between the two.
 Once you realize how much power SMFC wields, you can understand why it’s deserving of its own platform.|

-*as Pardot is increasingly more closely integrated with the Salesforce platform, customers can take advantage of Salesforce functionality or trusted third-party providers, for SMS and more.
+*As Pardot is closely integrated with the Salesforce platform, customers can take advantage of Salesforce functionality or trusted third-party providers, for SMS, advertising, and more.

 Frequently Asked Questions (and Debunking Myths)

 ‘Is Pardot a part of Marketing Cloud?’ and ‘Is Pardot Included in Marketing Cloud?’

 It depends on how you interpret ‘part of’, which could mean two things: